Choosing a rebranding agency to work with on your company’s rebranding project can be a tricky task.

 “Every single rebranding project is unique.”
 And on top of that, so is every single rebranding agency.

 Some agencies focus on only working on a small handful of projects at a time, others have a wide range of clients they’re working to service at any one time.

-Timescales are variable, but at a minimum, you should expect to invest at least 3 to 4 months into your rebranding project.
+As a minimum you should expect to invest at least 3 to 4 months into your rebranding project.

-Right, you’ve got the brief template, we’ve primed you on some of the answers.
+Right, you’ve got the rebranding brief template, we’ve primed you on some of the key questions.

 Ready for the next step in the process?

-Finding the Right Type of Agency for Your Project
+How to Find the Right Type of Agency for Your Rebranding Project

 This next part sounds easier than it is.

-If you’ve never looked for an agency before, you might end up confused with all of the different terms flying around.
+If you’ve never looked for a design or branding agency before, you might end up confused with all of the different terms flying around.